 Other Features Of The 1945 Nickel

-The coin measures 21.2mm in diameter with a plain edge.
-The wartime composition of 56% copper, 35% silver, and 9% manganese gives these nickels a distinctive appearance—slightly darker than standard copper-nickel issues.
-This alloy weighs 5 grams, identical to regular nickels, maintaining compatibility with vending machines and coin-operated devices throughout the war years.
+The coin measures 21.2mm in diameter with a plain (smooth) edge.
+The wartime composition of 56% copper, 35% silver, and 9% manganese gives these nickels a slightly grayish appearance compared to regular copper-nickel issues — and because the manganese in the alloy reacts with oxygen over time, many 1945 nickels develop toning patterns that collectors can find desirable or unappealing depending on the color.
+This alloy weighs 5 grams, identical to regular nickels, which is why vending machines accepted them without modification during the war.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)